Ian Austin: Resignation from the Labour Party

 On 22 February 2019, Austin resigned from the Labour Party over what he said was its 'culture of extremism, anti-Semitism and intolerance' and became an independent MP.
 His resignation was in the same week as The Independent Group had been formed, but Austin did not join, as he disagreed with their desire for another referendum on Brexit.

-On 19 March, MPs passed a motion put forward by Labour to remove Austin, as well as Independent Group MP Mike Gapes, from the seats on the Foreign Affairs Select Committee they held as part of the Labour Party's allocation.
+On 19 March, MPs passed a motion put forward by Labour to remove Austin, as well as Independent Group MP Mike Gapes, from their seats on the Foreign Affairs Select Committee, which they occupied as part of the Labour Party's allocation.
 Austin said Jeremy Corbyn wanted "to boot me off this committee because I stood up against racism", while Labour said it was right the party filled its allocation of seats on the committees.

 In July 2019, Austin was appointed Prime Ministerial Trade Envoy to Israel by Theresa May.
 It was an unpaid and voluntary cross-party network, supporting UK trade and investment in global markets.

-In September 2019, Austin used his speech in the emergency debate proposed by Jeremy Corbyn to criticise him.
+In September 2019, Austin used his speech in the emergency debate relating to a No-deal Brexit proposed by Jeremy Corbyn to criticise him.
 Labour MP Liz McInnes, who was sitting on a backbench behind him, told him to "go sit somewhere else" in anger at his comments.
 Later in the month he attended the Labour Party conference with a large mobile billboard stating Corbyn was unfit to lead the party or country.

 Later that month, outside the Labour Party conference Austin launched the pressure group Mainstream UK, in front of a banner reading "Jeremy Corbyn: Unfit to Lead the Labour Party, Unfit to Lead the Country".
 The group described itself as "a new campaign designed to encourage a return to respectable and responsible politics, and to banish extremism from British politics once and for all".
 During the 2019 general election, Mainstream purchased targeted advertisements attacking Labour's taxation, spending, and nationalisation policies.

 In November 2019, Austin announced he would not stand in the December general election, and advised his constituents to vote for the Conservative Party in order to stop Jeremy Corbyn becoming prime minister.
 In December 2019, ten days before the general election, Labour supporters and members received a promotion on behalf of the Conservative and Unionist Party through the Royal Mail which was a letter from their formerly Labour MP.
 In the letter, Austin urged Labour voters to vote Conservative.
 The letter claimed the addresses had been obtained from the Register of Electors.

 Austin's successor, Conservative Marco Longhi, won the seat with a majority of 11,533, defeating the Labour candidate Melanie Dudley.
 This marked the first time a Labour candidate had lost an election in Dudley North since the seat's creation in 1997.